|

 Extender

-Previous CalWORKs clients who have been aided as adults for 60 cumulative months may receive CalWORKs beyond the 60-month time limit when the client is a victim or a survivor of past or present DA, , and it is determined that the abuse has significantly impaired the client’s ability to participate in self-sufficiency activities.
+Previous CalWORKs clients who have been aided as adults for 60 cumulative months may receive CalWORKs beyond the 60-month time limit when the client is a victim or a survivor of past or present DA, are granted good cause, and are otherwise eligible for aid but for the time limit.
 Individuals may qualify for an extender at any time after being discontinued.

 The TOA extender begins: